Mountain States SWAT Training & Competition

 All net proceeds from MSSTC support the families of fallen officers of the Utah 1033 Foundation.
 Named for the radio code “10-33", the call for an officer in urgent need of help, the Foundation is honored to give back to the families who accept great risk and make such a sacrifice to have safer communities.

 MSSTC would not be possible without our sponsors.
-Click here for a complete list of our 2017 sponsors.
+Thank you to our 2018 Sponsors.

 Interested in being a sponsor?
 Contact Amy Krause

 Q | How will this benefit me/my team?

 A | The events are created to test the application of “critical skills” that a tactical team member should know and retain on a yearly basis.